- How to customize the Firefox Web Console output

 - Web Console improvements and the new Browser Console

 The Browser Console is replacing the Error Console

 Article published on:29 May 2013, 16:21

 Today's Firefox Nightly

-same errors, warnings and messages as the Error Console and more:
+all of the same errors, warnings and messages as the Error Console and more: network logging and

 If you find missing messages, please file bugs as soon as possible in the "Developer Tools: Console" component.
 Thank you!